-Located in the Montague Building on the Upper Quad, the Rural Heritage Museum collects, preserves, exhibits, and interprets the heritage and culture of the rural Southern Appalachian region.
+Located in the Montague Building on the Lunsford Commons, the Rural Heritage Museum collects, preserves, exhibits, and interprets the heritage and culture of the rural Southern Appalachian region.
 Through its changing exhibitions and educational programs, the museum assists students, faculty members, and other patrons with an understanding of the unique character of the Southern Highlands.
-Open daily except Mondays from 11 a.m.-5 p.m.
-Call 828-689-1400 for more information.
+The museum has been on hiatus during the Covid-19 pandemic.
+Visitors may tour the current exhibit by appointment.